Michael-Hellon/MOD5-Task-Board---3rd-Party-APIs/README.md

 # MOD5-Task-Board---3rd-Party-APIs
-Create a simple task board/kanban board application
+Create a task board

 ## Description

-For this week’s project I was given the starter code that would display an a simple task board / kanban board application when finished.
-This will allow a team to manage project tasks.
-We have to modify the starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+For this week’s project I was would create a simple task board using several API's and libraries.
+As tasks are entered, a card will be dynamically created on the page an placed in the 'To DO' column.
+The card will be red if the due date is past, yellow if they are due today, and white if they are due in the future.
+These cards can be dragged from column to column.
+The cards can be deleted once they have been completed.
+This will allow the user or a team to manage tasks.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery and bootstrap.

 - My main motivation for this project was to see how well I knew how to use third-party API as well as Jquery, Bootstrap and Dayjs.
-- I built this project to test my knowledge on how much I have learned.
-I spent 3 days last week reviewing API's, Jquery, and bootstrap before starting on this project.
+- I built this project to test my knowledge on how much I have learned about API's, Jquery, and Bootstrap.
 - This project solves the problem of being able to track your tasks without needing something like Google calender or an email calendar.
 - I learned that even something that seemed fairly simple can be still be quite complicated.
-- My biggest challenge this week was time management.
-I've had a very busy week with appointments so I could retire from the Military on Wednesday and wasn't able to work on this till today.
+- My biggest challenge was with constructing the elements.
+I kept typing E1 (E one) instead of El.

 ## User Story